 Volunteer Program Coordinator

 Aleth Young is a graduate of Asian Development Foundation College with a degree in Bachelor of Science in Hotel and Restaurant Management.
 He is responsible for picking up and sending off volunteer from and to the DZR Airport, looking after international and local volunteers, as well as coordinating with the local community placements for volunteers.
 He is also responsible for the orientation, city tour, placement orientation and basic waray-waray lessons for volunteers.
 Also responsible for gathering internet tools as well as social media and VFV website.

 Lead Sponsorship Program Coordinator

 Crisel Macabare is a graduate from Leyte Normal University with a Bachelors Degree in Elementary Education major in General Education.
 She had her license as Professional Teacher on year 2008 after passing the Teachers Board Exam.
 Prior to being appointed as a Sponsorship Coordinator, Crisel was a local volunteer for VFV, working on both the Volunteer and Child Sponsorship Programs.
 Today, Crisel assists the Sponsorship Program in providing social welfare services for over 170 disadvantaged children.
-Aside from this she is also responsible for coordinating weekend tutorials for sponsored children in Bliss and assisting with communication with international child sponsors, as well as conducting interviews and updating sponsor child profiles.
+Aside from this she is also responsible for coordinating weekend tutorials for sponsored children in Bliss and assisting with communication with international child sponsors, as well as conducting interviews and updating sponsor child profile.